simondlevy/MulticopterSim/README.md

 # About

 MulticopterSim is a simple quadcopter flight simulator using Unreal Engine 4.
-It runs on Windows and Linux.
+It runs on Windows.

 I began this project using the [V-REP platform](https://github.com/simondlevy/Hackflight-VREP) but switched to UnrealEngine after seeing the kinds of beautiful, real-time simulations that